w3c/event-timing/README.md

     // The time the last event handler finished executing.
     // |startTime| if no event handlers executed. readonly attribute DOMHighResTimeStamp processingEnd;
+    // The duration between |startTime| and the next time we "update the rendering
+    // or user interface of that Document and its browsing context to reflect the
-    // The duration between |startTime| and the next execution of step 7.12 in the HTML event loop processing model. readonly attribute DOMHighResTimeStamp duration;
+    // current state" in step 7.12 in the HTML event loop processing model. readonly attribute DOMHighResTimeStamp duration;
     // Whether or not the event was cancelable. readonly attribute boolean cancelable;